Radiotherapy treatment for cancer can cause some general side effects, such as tiredness and sore skin.

-You might feel tired or lack energy when you are having radiotherapy.
+You might feel tired or lack energy when you're having radiotherapy.
 This may last for a few weeks after the treatment ends.

 This can be because:

-- the body is repairing damage to healthy cells
+- your body is repairing damage to healthy cells

-- low levels of red blood cells (anaemia)
+- you have low levels of red blood cells (anaemia)

-- travelling to the radiotherapy department each day
+- you're travelling to the radiotherapy department each day

 Some people get sore skin in the treatment area from radiotherapy.
 Your skin might: